About this property

 The site protects a variety of natural communities, including floodplain swamp, flatwoods, dome swamp, floodplain forest and upland mixed forest.
 The area is also a key parcel for connecting Etoniah State Forest to the Cross Florida Greenway.

 One of the special highlights of this property is an historic levee built for an 18th century rice plantation that will take visitors along a walk into the heart of the swamp to view the seventh largest cypress tree in Florida.
 A portion of the Florida National Scenic Trail also traverses through the property.
 This portion of the trail includes Hoffman Crossing, an 1,886-foot narrow boardwalk the puts the hiker in the heart of the Rice Creek Swamp.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 The area serves as a wildlife corridor, connecting several large natural areas.
-Natural community diversity supports Florida black bear, white-tailed deer, turkey, river otter, wood duck and diverse migratory songbirds.
+Wildlife seen on property include black bear, white-tailed deer, turkey, river otter, wood duck and diverse migratory songbirds.